 The ones who would survive, let alone thrive in this world-changing at an unforgivable rate, are the ones who adapt and evolve.
 Evolving is still a matter of thriving, but adaptability is a matter of survival and that makes it next to our soft skills list.

 The gigantic horrifying reptiles, dinosaurs, were wiped off the face of this earth because they lacked the ability to adapt, while a microscopic organism, algae, not even visible to the naked eye, has been surviving numerous environmental adversities since hundreds of years and has mange to thrive today as well, only because it was able to adapt to whatever nature threw it at.

 ‘What’, ‘why’ and ‘how’ are the three questions which gave birth to every innovation, discovery, business idea, political strategies, and almost everything that mankind has developed till day.
-It wouldn’t be wrong to say that curiosity is the genesis of every human thought and action.
+It wouldn’t be wrong to say that the genesis of every human thought and action is curiosity.

 The maximum spoon-feeding that can be done to someone is to enable access to the repository of knowledge available out in the world, and we are being spoon-fed extensively by the internet today.

 It is is the inquisitive nature of man wanting to know things and decode the world, which has led us to bring humanity where it is.
 Thus, curiosity, in my opinion, is one of the best traits to possess to gather knowledge and facilitate quicker and more organic learning.

 Yes, it may have killed the cat, but it has also won many humans the noble prize, so you decide… Putting into context, a curious man is always inquisitive to know about things, and unless you know what are the changing trends in the world, how are you going to adapt to them?